calvinrzachman/kickstart-campaign-dApp/README.md

   Future Updates:
   The smart contract will be updated to make use of Open Zeppelin which (per their website) provides secure, tested and community-audited code.
 In addition, an original and newly designed React/Redux Front-End application is in the works.
   The hope is to complete it in the coming month.
-Finally, Several bugs outlined in the Campaign.sol file need to be addressed
+Finally, several bugs outlined in the Campaign.sol file need to be addressed